The best independent guide to the Douro

 This article will provide a guide to exploring the Alto Douro as a day trip with the use of a car.
 The majority of the route follows the N222, but it also includes the little-visited Douro Superior region near the Valeira dam.

-Related articles: The Douro by train - Porto day trips - 1 week in Porto
+Related articles: The Douro by train - The best day trips from Porto

 The suggested route begins in the town of Peso da Régua and the informative Museu do Douro before following the N222 (and Douro River) to the town of Pinhão.
 Pinhão is extremely pretty, set amidst terraced vineyards and sitting on the banks of the Douro River, and is a popular destination for short (1-2hour) river cruises.

 From Pinhão, the N322 heads north and winds up hills lined the terraced vineyards to the charming village of Vale de Mendiz.
 After passing through Alijó, the route enters the Parque Natural Do Vale do Tua, and the stunning scenery surrounding the Albufeira de Foz Tua lake.